ftl-mv-translation/ftl-mv-translation/README.md

 Run `mvloc batch-apply <langname>` -- Example: `mvloc batch-apply ko`

-The command transforms XMLs in `src-en/` using translation files on `locale/`, then writes them out to `output-<langname>` directory.
+This command transforms XMLs in `src-en/` using translation files on `locale/`, then writes them out to `output-<langname>` directory.

+### Packaging the translation

+1. Follow the "Applying the translation" workflow first
+2. Run `mvloc package <langname>` -- Example: `mvloc package ko`

+This command automatically packages the translation.
+It downloads the English Multiverse, overwrites it with translated XMLs, (optionally overwrites it with contents in `auxfiles-<langname>/` if any), and zip it to create a package suitable for Slipstream Mod Manager.

 ### Bootstrapping